 Practicing These Methods in a Group or As a Family

 The methods we’ve introduced here can be practiced either individually or in a group.
-The advantage of practicing them in a group is that it provides a sense of discipline, and people can share their experience if they feel there are in a protected space, where other people won’t judge or laugh at them, which actually needs to be a ground rule.
+The advantage of practicing them in a group is that it provides a sense of discipline, and people can share their experience if they feel they are in a protected space, where other people won’t judge or laugh at them, which actually needs to be a ground rule.
 The group leader needs to have the skill to provide that protected space.

 If the group that is practicing these methods is a family in family therapy, the therapeutic situation creates the protected space.
 Then, if each person could hear from the other members of the family the positive things that they have learned and gained from them, I think this could be very helpful.
-Especially if you have rebellious teenagers and the parents have the impression that “They disapprove of everything that I do, and they hate me, and they just want to get away.
+Especially if you have rebellious teenagers and the parents have the impression that, “They disapprove of everything that I do, and they hate me, and they just want to get away.
 They’re ashamed of me,” and so on, it can be quite healing if that teenager opens up and actually admits that there are some things about the parent that he or she likes and admires and has learned.
 The same thing would be the case with the parent in terms of what are the things that they admire in their children.
 It’s not just they’re always disapproving.